Complete our online form

-Once you’ve built up enough equity in your home, purchasing an investment property may be the next step in your journey to build wealth.
-Investment Loans are essentially the same as Home Loans.
-However, careful consideration should be given to the structure of the loan because of the tax implications.
-If an investment loan is set up incorrectly at the start, it can be an expensive exercise to rectify at a later stage.
+Once you’ve built up equity in your home, purchasing an investment property may be the next step in your journey to build wealth.
+Investment loans are essentially the same as home loans but consideration should be given to the structure of the loan.
+We recommend seeking advice from your accountant or financial adviser before proceeding with the purchase.

-This is where the knowledge and experience of your Citiwide Lending Specialist can be invaluable.
+Knowledge and experience of your Citiwide lending specialist can be invaluable.
 They will look at your overall situation and identify areas in which you can potentially save money by simplifying loan structures and maximising the use of assets.
-Did you know that by using the equity in your home, banks can finance up to 110% of the value of an investment property depending on your home value?
+You may be able to leverage the equity in your home to finance the purchase of a new property.

-For more information call us on 1300 732 630, contact us using our Online Enquiry Form or contact your local Lending Specialist.
+For more information call us on 1300 732 630, contact us using our Online Enquiry Form or contact your local Citiwide lending specialist.

 Building Wealth through Property

-- If you ever have to sell a property, all the loans have to be reassessed.
-This means that you may be up for higher costs, i.e. several valuation fees and possibly a very expensive Lender’s Mortgage Insurance premium calculated on a large amount.
+- If you ever have to sell a property, all the loans may have to be reassessed.
+This means that you may be up for higher costs, i.e. several valuation fees and possibly a very expensive lender’s mortgage insurance premium calculated on a large amount.

 - If your financial situation has changed you may no longer qualify for the loans you currently have.